andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 Things started to go south on May 9, when some big whales[^7] sold large quantities of UST on Curve[^8].
 This caused the price of UST to fall relative to other stablecoins, knocking it off of its peg.

 Once knocked below its peg, UST holders became fearful that it would keep dropping - they wanted to get out before the house came down.
-They rushed to redeem their *x* UST for *x* USD worth of Luna, and then sold this Luna on DEXs.
+They rushed to redeem their $$x$$ UST for $$x$$ USD worth of Luna, and then sold this Luna on DEXs.
 This caused DEXs to be flooded with fresh Luna supply, devaluing the price of Luna.
 This market devaluation of Luna makes it so that future UST redemptions require the minting of even more Luna, and one can see how the vicious cycle of hyperinflation is born.

 <figure>
   <img src="../../../images/stablecoins/luna_supply.png" class="center">